BartekKruczek/Audio-scrapper/README.md

 # Audio-scrapper

 Audio-scrapper is a tool that enables downloading a large amount of audio data from the internet while maintaining anonymity.
 Currently, it is based on two platforms: **Google Podcasts** and **YouTube**.
-The obtained files are used for further translation purposes and as training data for a neural model.
+Additionally, the source code allows for trimming the downloaded audio files to the desired length.
+Then, you can use tools like [Whisper](https://github.com/openai/whisper) for their translation.

 ## Setup